Electric Cooker Installation Cost

 Yes for hard-wired cookers.
 You'll need a double-pole isolation switch that's easy to reach in an emergency, but not directly above the hob.
 Your electrician will position it to meet regs and keep it practical day to day.

-You should.
+You should get paperwork with your electric cooker installation.
 Expect electrical test results and, where it applies, a Part P Building Regulations compliance certificate via a Competent Person Scheme.
-Keep these with your house docs — buyers and landlords will ask for them.
+Keep these with your house docs, as buyers and landlords will ask for them.

 Ready to get a price for your home improvement project?